Trends From Each Decade We Wish Would Make a Comeback main image

 1940s - Betty Grable Pin Curls/Victory Rolls

-Victory rolls rose to popularity in the 1940s due to their sexy, feminine nature.
+Victory rolls rose to popularity in the 1940s due to their sleek, feminine nature.
 Victory rolls look great with feminine outfits, such as a lace dress, but they also provide wonderful contrast for edgier outfits, such as moto leggings and a crop top.
 Similarly, the Poodle Cut has been around since 1945 and was famously worn by Lucille Ball.
 French Poodles were a symbol of sophistication, so the hairstyle also had an air of sophistication.

 Of course, if you love pin curls without taking them down, you can always slip out the pins and hairspray it down.
 The pinback was a classic during and after the war.
 It was super simple to accomplish and a stylish way to look great while working.
 This was the hairstyle of a woman that was about to get down to business!